Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Sandals South Coast: Check rates and availability

-Most overwater bungalows in Panama are in the Bocas del Toro archipelago (off the country’s Caribbean coast).
+Most of Panama’s overwater bungalows are in the Bocas del Toro archipelago (off the country’s Caribbean coast).

 This sleepy island chain attracts sun lovers who want to escape the crowds, and it’s home to mainly eco-friendly digs, powered by solar panels and lit by candles at night.

-Now, when it comes to Bocas del Toro overwater bungalows, there aren’t a lot of super-luxurious choices… yet.
-But they’re coming (see #6 below).
+Now when it comes to overwater bungalows in Bocas del Toro, there aren’t a lot of super-luxurious choices…yet.
+But they’re coming!
+(See #6 below.).

 Until then, there are still a few lodging options worth checking out.
-Find details in our guide to the best places to stay in Bocas del Toro (including places that aren’t overwater bungalows).
+Find details in our guide to the best places to stay in Bocas del Toro (including places that aren’t overwater digs).

 3) Punta Caracol Acqua Lodge

-Built over a brilliant aqua lagoon, our two-story Bocas del Toro hut on the water was a wooden cabin with a king-size four-poster bed on the upper level.
+Built over a brilliant aqua lagoon, our two-story cabin on the water had a loft with a king-size four-poster bed on the upper level.

 Punta Caracol Acqua Lodge is a rustic, sustainable eco-lodge – think solar panels for electricity, and green bath products.